mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

 * RDD (Resilient Distributed Datasets)
     * fundamental data structure of Spark
     * immutable distributed collection of data
+        * data itself is in partitions
 * Dataset
     * take on two characteristics: typed and untyped APIs
     * think of a DataFrame in Scala as an alias for a collection of generic objects, `Dataset[Row]`
         * Row is a generic untyped JVM object that may hold different types of fields
+            * uses efficient storage called Tungsten
         * DataFrames are like distributed in-memory tables with named columns and schemas, where each column has a specific data type: integer, string, array, map, etc
             * there are no primary or foreign keys or indexes in Spark